--Offer you exciting, challenging, and fun experiences to deepen your skills of thinking improvisationally, collaborating, and realizing your ideas and to challenge your ideas of what you will be making and engaging within this arts community.
+-Offer you exciting, challenging, and fun experiences to deepen your skills of thinking improvisationally, collaborating, and realizing your ideas.
+Welcoming you and challenging your ideas of what you will be making and engaging within this arts community.

 -Inspire you to meet new experiences with more wonder and less doubt.

 CAP participants will be asked to use all five senses, their bodies, and their breath and voices, in all the ways that that is possible; activities are accessible and flexible, and can be easily adapted for different bodies and abilities.
 The emphasis of CAP is not on evaluation or product, but rather on intention, process, and one's ability to commit their attention and care to group making.
 Some activities require local travel that we will facilitate, and part of our days will be spent outside, weather permitting.
 Our program coordinator will communicate directly with each student to make sure we're addressing each student's medical, dietary, and other wellness needs.
 If a student is interested in being a part of CAP, we will work together to craft an experience for them that feels safe and comfortable.